Max Scherzer: Toronto Blue Jays (2025–present)

 On February 4, 2025, Scherzer signed a one-year, $15.5 million contract with the Toronto Blue Jays.
 He left his March 29 Blue Jays debut after three innings and was soon placed on the injured list with right thumb inflammation.
 On June 13, Scherzer made a rehab start for the Blue Jays' Triple-A affiliate, the Buffalo Bisons. he returned to the rotation on June 25.

 He earned his first win as a Blue Jay on July 11 against the Athletics.
 In 17 starts for the Blue Jays, he posted a 5–5 record and 5.19 ERA with 82 strikeouts in 85.0 innings of work.

 On October 16, he started Game 4 of the 2025 American League Championship Series against the Seattle Mariners, becoming the first pitcher in MLB history to start a postseason game for six different teams.
 He pitched 52/3 innings, allowing two runs and striking out five as the Blue Jays won 8–2.
 Scherzer was credited with the win, his first postseason win since the 2019 World Series, making him the fourth pitcher aged 41 or older to record a win in the playoffs.
 On October 27, he started Game 3 of the 2025 World Series, becoming the first pitcher to pitch for four teams in the World Series.
 He started Game 7 on November 1 to become the oldest pitcher to start in a winner-take-all World Series game.

+On March 2, 2026, Scherzer signed a one-year, $3 million contract to stay with the Blue Jays.
+On June 10, Scherzer recorded his 3,500th career strikeout by fanning Kyle Schwarber of the Philadelphia Phillies in the first inning.
+He became the 11th player to reach this achievement.
+On August 8, Scherzer passed Walter Johnson to become tenth all-time in strikeouts with 3,516, and on August 30 he passed Gaylord Perry for ninth place by recording his 3,535th strikeout.
+In between on August 13, he pitched his 3,000th inning.
+He became the 139th player to reach this mark.